TurkuNLP/CAFA3/README.md

 `python3 target_process.py -o [out_folder] -s [ori_seq]`

 The program needs two inputs, the out_folder and the ori_seq.
-The out_folder should be absolute path ended with '/' for the input ori_seq file/directory and the output features directory.
-The input ori_seq can be in these four formats (folder of non-compressed fasta files, tar.gz, gz and zip).
+The out_folder should be absolute path ended with '/' where the input ori_seq file/directory and the output features directory reside.
+The input ori_seq can be one of these four formats (folder of non-compressed fasta files, tar.gz, gz and zip).
 The sequence analysese include Blast Protein, DeltaBlast, Interproscan5, NetAcet, predGPI, nucPred and Taxonomy hierarchy.
-All analysis results are in folder called `feature`
+All analysis results are in folder called `feature`.

 Running the Feature Generation, Classification and Analysis
 -----------------------------------------------------------